sustainablegrowth/ud4h-hiaa-api/README.md

 --- | -----------
 requestid | An id associated with the request.
-The __Summary Data Request API__ (see below) requires requestid. clientid | Email address associated with the client making the request. hm_variant | Name of the health module variant requested, e.g. EPAP. baseline_only_request | Boolean indicating that the server received a 'baseonly' of True. custom_request | Boolean indicating that custom fields were detected by the API in the request's 'postjson' parameter featurecount | Total number of census block groups in the request. request_processing_time | Total time the API took to fulfill request.
+The __Summary Data Request API__ (see below) requires requestid. clientid | Email address associated with the client making the request. custom_request | Boolean indicating that custom fields were detected by the API in the request's 'postjson' parameter detail_feature_count | Total number of census block groups in the original detail request. request_processing_time | Total time the API took to fulfill request.
 This total does not include processing time in the client before or after the request is made. date_time_stamp | When the request was made.